NoClueBruh/wisp-project/README.md

 ```
 // aliases visually are exactly the same as local variables.
 // the difference is for the runtime, local variables actually take space to hold their value.
-// on the other side, aliases are like a "copy-paste" mechanism which means there is no allocated space at runtime.
+// aliases are like copy-pasting their expression which means there is no allocated space at runtime.
-// that of course means that every mention of the alias means compution.
+// that of course means that every mention of the alias means computation.
 L. int x:
    alias magicnum = 10 * 3 * 2 in
       x + magicnum